Are you planning a winter family dream vacation? And what if this family dream vacation could be in Switzerland?

 Wolli’s Treasure Hunt in Zermatt

-A perfect way to get to know Zermatt in winter a bit better.
+A perfect way to get to know the Village Zermatt in winter a bit better.

 Head to the tourism office where you will get the treasure hunt map.
 If your kids have the Wolli Card, this fun activity is free of charge, otherwise you pay Chf 5.-.